 Register Name Address Bit Name Function Default Value CONFIG18 0x12 7:5 Reserved Reserved for factory use.
 000 4 Reserved Reserved for factory use.
 0 3 daca_complement When asserted the output to the DACA is complemented.
 This allows to effectively change the + and - designations of the LVDS data lines.
 0 2 dacb_complement When asserted the output to the DACB is complemented.
 This allows to effectively change the + and - designations of the LVDS data lines.
 0 1 clkdiv_sync_ena Enables the syncing of the clock divider using the OSTR signal or the FRAME signal passed through the FIFO.
 This selection is determined by multi_sync_sel in register CONFIG19.
-The internal divided-down clocks will be phase aligned after syncing.
-See Power-Up Sequence section for more detail.
-0 Unused Reserved for factory use.
+Syncing of the clock divider should be done only during device initialization.
+1 0 Unused Reserved for factory use.
 0